 While at Commercial Credit Warner met fellow programmer Ed Zaron, who was developing software to evaluate credit scores, and Jim Black an accountant in the billing department.

 The trio would become some of the earliest adopters of Apple Computers’ newly released Apple II microcomputer.
-Warner purchased the 16K Apple II, his first personal computer, in early 1978, after he, the night before, had visited Zaron who the same day had acquired one himself.
+Warner purchased the 16K Apple II, his first personal computer, in early 1978, after he had visited Zaron who had acquired one himself.
 Warner, Zaron, and Black started meeting together after work, in Zaron’s living room programming games and software.

 In late April of 1978, the friends took their first creations, recorded onto cassette tapes, to the Trenton Computer Festival, at Trenton State College in New Jersey.
 Here they debuted with two Apple II games.
 Zaron’s Tank Wars, a multiplayer arcade-style game similar to the Atari VCS title Combat, one of nine launch titles, that was included with the console when it was first introduced in September of 1977.